Powerlearnproject/se-day1-assignment-ThobekaNelisiweJali/README.md

-Question 3: List and briefly explain the phases of the Software Development Life Cycle.
+List and briefly explain the phases of the Software Development Life Cycle.

 High-quality software is designed, developed, and maintained using an organized process called the Software Development Life Cycle (SDLC).
 It has multiple important stages, each of which is essential to a software project's success.